H-YWu/H-YWu.github.io/_pages/about.md

 ---

-Before jumping into science and engineering, I studied art, humanities, and art.
+Before jumping into science and engineering, I studied art and humanities.
 If you are curious, please have a look at the [gallery](/gallery/) for (part of) my artworks.